 I don’t remember what my mother said in response to my plea, but it was also mandatory that I be left at my aunt’s musty smelling row house on Gratz Street in North Philadelphia.
 I cried all the way there, knowing there would be a reckoning on Monday in the third grade classroom.
 I cried again that night in the small spare room at the top of the stairs that doubled as a storage space of sorts.
 I was homesick and heartsick, surrounded by stacks of books and piles of clothes here and there.
 I stared at the tan wallpaper printed with red tennis rackets or at the ceiling, where strange shapes danced, illuminated by the streetlight shining in from the window facing the alley behind the house.

-Seated at her desk our stern nun, who at some point had grown a cold stone in place of a heart, held in one hand a short list of the children who had not attended mass and/or the fun event.
+Seated at her desk our stern nun who, at some point, had grown a cold stone in place of a heart, held in one hand a short list of the children who had not attended mass and/or the fun event.
 It was literally a “hit” list as it turned out, which became apparent when she began to call the names of children, who (for whatever reason) were "no shows."
 In her other hand she wielded what she often referred to as her “buddy,” a metal ruler.
 One by one, my classmates were called to stand beside her.
 James went first, then Ann Marie, then Rosalie—all disappeared behind the desk as she turned them over her lap, and the whacks began.
 I knew I was last according to alphabetical order.

 Tower of Ivory